 Niall Daws Trainee Solicitor

-Niall is a Trainee Solicitor, currently working in our Commercial Services team.
+Niall is a Trainee Solicitor, currently undertaking his final seat in the Commercial and Corporate team based in London.

 Main areas of practice

-Niall has experience of UK and international tax based and non-tax based leasing arrangements as well as off balance sheet operating leases and hybrid structures involving asset support.
+Niall has also advised on a variety of aircraft and asset finance and banking and finance matters, including working with internationally recognised banks and other lending institutions on a variety of secured and unsecured lending matters such as UK and international tax based and non-tax based leasing arrangements as well as off balance sheet operating leases and hybrid structures involving asset support.

 Aviation: Niall has helped to establish master finance facilities for multiple commercial aircraft lessors and operators (including facilities utilising export credit support or finance).
 Niall has also acted on the transfer of aircraft between international jurisdictions and the sale and purchase of both new and second hand aircraft.